FarhaKarimi/Tasks-SpringBoot-main/README.md

 1. **Create an Account**: Click on the "Sign Up" link to register and create your account.
 2. **Login**: After creating an account, log in with your credentials.
 3. **Manage Tasks**: Add, edit, delete tasks from your to-do list.

-## Contributing

-Contributions are welcome!
-Please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).